 1. Teaching your children

 Kids learn by example.
 When they see Mom and Dad being wise with money, they pick up on that.
 In fact, my kids all know about how we use cash and not plastic at the store.
-They are learning to watch prices and know that we always shop with a budget in mind.
+They are learning to watch prices and see that we always shop with a budget in mind.

 Read More: The Money Lessons We Must Teach our Children